 Tomatoes can be ready as early as 7-8 weeks (cherry tomato types) but the larger varieties will be closer to 12-14 weeks.
 As your tomatoes start to colour up you’ll know harvesting time is near.
 Ripening is actually determined by consistent warm temperatures and not sun exposure.
 In cool and Mediterranean regions it’s best to pick the end of season green fruits and place them indoors in a warm spot to ripen.

 Unfortunately there is a long list of things which can go wrong with tomatoes.
 Here are some of the main ones:

 - Aphids, mites and whitefly are very common problems but are easily treated with eco-oil.
 Be sure to spray at the first sign of trouble as numbers very quickly escalate and are then harder to get under control.

 - Caterpillars can attack the foliage and fruit.
-Our organic caterpillar guide gives you all the answers.
+Pick them off as you see them.

 - Developing fruit can be stung by fruit fly so we recommend hanging the eco-lure trap early and at the first sign of flies apply eco-naturalure.